MarcusBarnes/islandora_compound_batch/README.md

 </islandora_compound_object>
 ```

-Each structure file contains a comment explaining how the file is interpreted by the Islandora Compound Batch module (the comment is omitted here for brevity).
+The value of each `<child>` element is the name of the subdirectory containing the child object's MODS and OBJ files.
 The `title` attribute of the `<islandora_compound_object>` element is only used if the directory does not contain a MODS.xml file.
 Otherwise, the title assigned in the MODS file is used.
+Each `structure.xml` file also contains a comment explaining how the file is interpreted by the Islandora Compound Batch module (the comment is omitted in this example for brevity).

 #### Steps 3 and 4: Ingesting your prepared content into Islandora